website watertownhistory.org

 years, serving as post service officer and first vice commander.
 He served as

-post commander from 1960 to ’61, the same time his late wife, Mary, was auxiliary
+post commander from 1960 to ’61, the same time his late wife, Mary, was

-president.
-Connor and his wife are the
+auxiliary president.
+Connor and his wife

-president at the same time.
+and president at the same time.

 2013